bus-files — parse and find local evidence files

 bus files is intentionally not the same thing as bus attachments. bus attachments stores evidence inside the workspace and records attachment metadata in canonical datasets. bus files is the earlier filesystem-facing tool that inspects local files before they are attached, posted, or otherwise brought into a BusDK workflow.

-It is also intentionally separate from bus bank and bus journal. bus bank owns canonical bank datasets after import, statement checkpoints, and reconciliation-ready bank rows. bus journal creates bookkeeping postings. bus files should stay a parser and finder tool, not a posting tool.
+It is also intentionally separate from bus bank and bus journal.
+Use bus bank after import for canonical bank datasets, statement checkpoints, and reconciliation-ready bank rows.
+Use bus journal for bookkeeping postings. bus files provides parser and finder commands before local files enter those workflows.

 Output intent